This Gluten-Free Vegan Mississippi Mud Pie is the most delicious and indulgent dessert, but so much healthier than the traditional version.

 - Use a food processor or a stick blender to blend the dates into a smooth purée (leaving a little water will make it much easier)

-- Add the puréed dates into a bowl along with all the other ingredients and mix well
+- Add the puréed dates into a bowl along with all the other ingredients and mix well - add a little more milk if it's too hard to mix

 - Transfer to a greased deep dish (with enough room at the top for the other layers)